pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

 Clock(0, DiscreteEvents.Undefined(), 0.0, , 0.01, DiscreteEvents.ClockChannel[], DiscreteEvents.Schedule(DataStructures.PriorityQueue{DiscreteEvents.DiscreteEvent,Float64,Base.Order.ForwardOrdering}(), DiscreteEvents.DiscreteCond[], DiscreteEvents.Sample[]), Dict{Any,Prc}(), 0.01, 0.0, 0.0, 0, 0)
 ```

-In Atom's workspace then you can access the clock's structure for further diagnosis.
+In [Juno](http://docs.junolab.org/)'s workspace then you can access a `Clock` variable's structure and dig deeper into it:

 ![atom workspace](img/clock.png)

-- sampling rate
-- time units

-to do

-[^1]: In essence we count the number of naturally occuring periodic events to measure time: the revolution of a planet, our heart beat, the swing of a pendulum …
+[^1]: In essence we count the number of naturally occurring periodic events to measure time: the revolutions of a moon or planet, our heart beats, the swings of a pendulum … Sure enough our measurement methods have advanced.